Spicy Lentil Soup

 In the Middle Ages, spices originating in the East were traded through Cairo to the Europeans.

 This stall was our favorite stop.
-Loaded with colorful recycled glass lamps, vases, and beads, this shop’s wares didn’t need to beg for our admiration.
+Colorful recycled glass lamps, vases, and beads filled this small shop.

-Our young girls were mesmerized by the brilliant flower-shaped beads, running their hands through the vibrant colors, listening to them clinking against each other.
+The brilliant flower-shaped beads mesmerized our young daughters.
+Hatti and Tessa ran their hands through the vibrant colors, listening to them clinking against each other.

 And then, all too soon, our day of exploration came to an end.
 But not before this boy’s sweet smile + gorgeous date and spice filled pastries stole my sister’s heart.